-The statistically significant difference / p< 0.05 / between both groups was obtained in the following parameters - IVSD, IVSS, PWD, PWS, LA, E/A index, IVRT, CMIT, double product.
-The finding of these differencies is logical therefore in the course of development of AH there is increased incidence of myocardial hypertrophy, enlargement of left atrium, increased thickness of carotid myointima while double product and maximal heart frequency are decreasing.
+The statistically significant difference /p< 0.05/ between both groups was obtained in the following parameters - IVSD, IVSS, PWD, PWS, LA, E/A index, IVRT, CMIT, double product.
+The finding of these higher or lower values is logical therefore in the course of time of AH there is increased incidence of myocardial hypertrophy, enlargement of left atrium, increased thickness of carotid myointima while double product and maximal heart frequency are decreasing.
 At present this is natural development of AH in most of patients, despite our medical treatment.

-There was no statistically significant difference between both groups of patients in the following parameters - CPV, TTP, average watts loading at the end of exercise and in the values of BP in the indivudual stages of exercise and recovery period / p>0.05 /.
+There was no statistically significant difference in the following parameters - CPV, TTP, average watts loading at the end of exercise and in the values of BP in the indivudual stages of exercise and recovery period /p>0.05/.